Skip to content

 • If you survive 7 years after making the gift, no IHT is due.

-• If you pass away within 7 years, the gift may be taxed depending on its value.
+• If you pass away within 7 years, the tax authorities may tax the gift depending on its value.

 2. Capital Gains Tax (CGT)

-• If the property is not your main home (e.g., a rental or second property), you may need to pay CGT on the increase in value since you purchased it.
+• If the property is not your main home, like a rental or second home, you may need to pay CGT.
+This tax applies to the increase in value since you bought it.

 3. Stamp Duty Land Tax (SDLT)

-• Your child does not pay SDLT if the property is gifted without a mortgage.
+• Your child does not pay SDLT when someone gifts the property without a mortgage.

-• If a mortgage is transferred, SDLT may apply.
+• If someone transfers a mortgage, SDLT may apply.

 How to Gift Property Without Paying Tax